Edward-Lombe/elm-electron/README.md

 - Finish the source path
 - Set up [plop](https://github.com/amwmedia/plop) generators for adding a page, path, route, whatever, etc
-- Implement a sane extentable (real world) example of a SPA architexture using Elm
+- Implement a sane extensible (real world) example of a SPA architecture using Elm
 - Set up a websocket connection between the Elm page and the main electron process
 - Set up an example of ports being used through the `react-elm-components` library
 - Create documentation for the [TypeScript](http://typedoc.io) and